amitlisha/HexaGen/docs/USAGE.md

 Note that the `Line` class also has a unique method called `parallel`.
 This method will be described in later sections together with all other `Shape` methods.

 ##### Attributes
-A `Line` object has all the attributes of its super-class `Shape`.
+A `Line` object has all the attributes of its superclass `Shape`.
 In addition, it has the following read-only attributes:
 - start_tile: a `Tile` object that specifies the starting point of the line
 - end_tile: a `Tile` object that specifies the ending point of the line
 - color: a string that specifies the color of the line